 - Companies: Check the websites of companies that are relevant to your area of work, because some job vacancies may only be advertised on their own website.

 - Personal contacts: Friends or relatives may know of job opportunities.

 Applying for a job

-Your CV or resumé is a very important document.
+Your CV (or resumé) is a very important document.
 It is a summary of your contact details, educational qualifications and work experience.
-It should also include your key skills and other relevant information together with the names of 2 people who will provide a reference for you.
+It should also include your key skills and other relevant information, together with the names of 2 people who will provide a reference for you.

 When you identify a job vacancy, you should:

-They also provide ‘drop in’ services and formal workshops lasting from 1 to 4 weeks.
-To attend a formal workshop you must be a jobseeker who has been referred by an employment services office or a local employment service.
+They also provide drop-in services and formal workshops lasting from 1 to 4 weeks.
+To attend a formal workshop, you must be a jobseeker who has been referred by a local employment service.

 You can get a Training Support Grant (TSG) if you are a jobseeker and also getting certain other payments.
 The TSG is for short-term training that is not immediately available from a State provider, or for training that will help you to get a job quickly.